ga-curriculum/github-collaboration/concepts/README.md

 # ![GitHub Collaboration - Concepts](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to explain why GitHub is used to collaborate across large projects or organizations
+**Learning objective:** By the end of this lesson, students will be able to explain why GitHub is used to collaborate across large projects or organizations.

 ## Collabarative Coding